 As a source and resource for affordable programs and services, $2.8M in financial assistance was provided to 5,967 financially disadvantaged kids, families, and adults enabling participation in important Y programs or services.

-When you are a member of a branch of the Central Connecticut Coast YMCA, you have access to the programs and services available at all of our branches.
-The Central Connecticut Coast YMCA operates eleven YMCA branches in Greater New Haven and Greater Bridgeport.
-We also operate YMCA Camp Hi-Rock, a 1,000 acre residential and day camp in Mt.
-Washington, Massachusetts.
+When you are a member of a branch of the Central Connecticut Coast YMCA, you have access to the programs and services available at all of our twelve branches and YMCA Camp Hi-Rock, a 1,000 acre residential and day camp.

 Our YMCA branches offer a variety of programs and services, including child care, fitness programs, sports leagues, swimming, summer day and resident camp, and low-income housing with support services.
 Take a look at our branch list, and find the branch nearest you.

 For more information about our Success Stories, Made Daily – please take a look at the 2013 CCC YMCA Annual Report

 We look forward to welcoming you and your family into our family!

 On May 8, 1859 a small group of businessmen held their first meeting to discuss organizing a YMCA in New Haven and within a year, the YMCA started their work with outreach programs and no building of their own.
 Now, 150 years later, the New Haven YMCA has become the Central Connecticut Coast YMCA and has grown to 12 branches serving 75,000 people annually in a 25 town area Our YMCA is committed to caring for individuals and families, with a focus on youth.
 Through our leadership and diverse programs, we will advocate for those whose voices are seldom heard, improve neighborhoods, and build strong kids, strong families and strong communities.